ShengHuaWu/SHFile/README.md

 # SHFile
 The main purpose of this project is to preserve files in the local temporary or documents directory.

 However, _SHFile_ is an abstract class, please use its subclass instead.
 There are two subclasses _SHTemporaryFile_ and _SHDocumentsFile_.

 ## Usage
-The following example is related to _SHTemporaryFile_ class, and the usage of _SHDocumentsFile_ is quite similar.
+- The following example is only related to _SHTemporaryFile_ class, and the usage of _SHDocumentsFile_ is quite similar.

 First of all, invoke the set-up method.